 The complainant and the complained against may be asked to make a written statement to the panel which will be circulated seven days before the hearing.

-The complainant and complained against may be required to attend the hearing and may be accompanied, and/or be represented, by a supportive person of their choice.
+The complainant and complained against may be required to attend the hearing and may be accompanied, but not be represented, by a supportive person of their choice.

 The complainant and complained against will have the opportunity to make a short statement to the hearing.